The role of local knowledge in assessments of biodiversity loss and climate change impacts (Formas 2023-2027)

 This project responds to concerns of risks of the effect of translating urban nature into quantitative and monetary measures, challenges in applying generic metrics for place specific governance, and to the need to analyse varied interpretations and outcomes of tree valuation in urban planning and management.
 The aim is to scrutinise if valuation of urban trees result in more sustainable planning and decision-making, or if such tools merely work to legitimise existing status quo.
 By following an STS approach, we uncover the power relations in ES valuation and investigate the i-Tree tool as a calculative device.
 The project traces the mechanisms and steps involved in the quantification and monetisation of trees, outlines the network and interactions between scientists, consultancies, planners and developers engaged with valuation, and analyses the interpretations and outcomes of tree valuation in Swedish cities.

-Postdoctoral researcher in the VIVA-Plan project, examining citizen resistance against the exploitation of urban nature, and how framings and assessments of green infrastructure leverages power in planning.
+As part of the VIVA-Plan project, I have been examining citizen resistance against the exploitation of urban nature, and how framings and assessments of green infrastructure leverages power in planning.

 Sanna has a PhD in Sustainability Science from LUCSUS Lund University, and a MSc in Ecosystem Services from Edinburgh University.
 She has worked in inter-and transdisciplinary research projects on the implementation of ecosystem services approaches on municipal levels and in spatial planning (ECOSIMP and Mistra City-to-City learning lab)